Fujifilm X-Pro1 Exposure

-ISO 400 shots are still stunning at 20 x 30.
+ISO 400 shots are still stunning at 20 x 30 inches.
 It's pretty surprising how nice they look.

-ISO 800 images look somewhat similar to the lower ISOs at 20 x 30, but with a hint of luminance noise in the shadows.
+ISO 800 images look somewhat similar to the lower ISOs at 20 x 30 inches, but with a hint of luminance noise in the shadows.
 We'll call 16 x 20s good here.

 ISO 1,600 images show a little more luminance noise at 16 x 20 inches, but are still quite good.